-Regardless of one’s role or duties, all staff face an overarching challenge in their daily operations: identifying and locating high value supplies essential to daily operations, such as mobile lab equipment, microscopes, and scales.
+Regardless of one’s role or duties, all staff face an overarching challenge in their daily operations: identifying and locating high-value supplies essential to daily operations, such as mobile lab equipment, microscopes, and scales.
 Item finding is vital to track and locate equipment in real time, especially when tens of thousands of supplies are spread and shared across vast, complex campuses with multiple floors, units, and buildings.
 Manual searches take time, effort, and result in costly service delays, inhibiting experimentation and causing inefficiencies.

 An IoT-powered asset management strategy, however, simplifies and automates item finding via a sensor-based asset tracking solution like real-time location systems (RTLS).
-When attached to high-cost, mobile laboratory equipment, RTLS technologies like BLE-based (Bluetooth Low Energy) tags and sensors, for instance, transmit location data for up-to-the-minute, transparent views via desktop or mobile devices – enhancing equipment availability, increasing utilization, and expediting staff ability to retrieve supplies when and where they’re needed.
+When attached to high-cost, mobile laboratory equipment, RTLS technologies like 2.4Ghz Low Energy-based tags and sensors, for instance, transmit location data for up-to-the-minute, transparent views via desktop or mobile devices – enhancing equipment availability, increasing utilization, and expediting staff ability to retrieve supplies when and where they’re needed.
 This is vital for locating frequently used assets for calibration purposes, like disparate pipettes, for example.

 Enhance Safety and Compliance